-From 8 August, the Government is adding museums, galleries, theatres and cinemas, libraries, places of worship, and indoor tourist sites to the places where you must now wear a face covering.
-For the full list, see the government guidance on face coverings.
+For the full list of places where you must wear a face covering, see the government guidance on face coverings.

 People should not use medical-grade face masks, as these are needed by health and social care professionals.
 Homemade cloth face-coverings may help stop the spread of the virus, if the wearer has the virus but does not have any symptoms.